 Don’t forget meals!
 Since we seem to spend so much time in the dining hall each day, the Camp Daniel staff decided several years ago to make each meal it’s own form of entertainment that everyone can participate in.
 We now have Themed Meals for 2 breakfasts, 3 lunches, and 5 dinners!
 Every meal is a different theme, each with themed background and sing-a-long music, costumes, meal, decorations and a host character.
 Many feature special musical guests and choreographed performances.
 Theme meals change each year, so check out the packing list for this year’s Themed Meal list.

-There is a $45 Late Fee for completed applications after the May 20th deadline.
+There is a $45 discount for completed applications before the May 19th deadline.
 A completed application includes:

 - A submitted online application

-- Medical form, completely filled out, signed by doctor and submitted to Camp Daniel.
+- Physician Form, completely filled out, signed by doctor and submitted to Camp Daniel.